 - Attackers might also execute .php codes

-The attackers would likely make the malicious codes or files in the .htaccess file.
+In many cases, we saw that the attackers would hide malicious codes or files in the .htaccess file.
 These codes sometimes look exactly like the legitimate ones.
 This makes it more difficult to identify and remove them.
-Apart from code insertion in .htaccess files, the codes might also be disguised in other WordPress core files such as .htaccess and wp-config .php to name a few.
+Apart from code insertion in .htaccess files, the codes might also be disguised in other WordPress core files such as wp-config .php, wp-vcd, etc to name a few.

 Users also faced a situation when they used Internet Explorer.
 On Internet Explorer, the malware took the users to websites that forced fake updates of Java and Flash updates.
 This link led to the downloading of the adobe_flash_player-31254524.exe file.
 Several security services reported this to be malware.

 Where is the WordPress Redirect Infection?

 Attackers can infect the website by injecting code in any of the core files on WordPress.
 Check these files for the following malicious codes:

 Some codes even infect .js files, which includes jquery.js file.
 You can also find some of the malicious codes in the source code of the page.

-The first step in removing the malware is to identify it.
-Attackers might have used several areas to infect, and finding them will help you in removing it.
+The first step in removing the malware is finding it.
+Attackers might have used several areas to infect, and identifying them is half the work done in removing it.
 To find the malware, you can either use a malware scanner or just go about manually.